Perkuto/Senior-Back-End-Coding-Challenge/README.md

-# Koto
+# Koto REST API
-Koto is a simple photo sharing platform with an open source REST API.
+Koto is a fast, secure and lightweight photo sharing platform with an open source REST API.

 ### Installation
 * Requires PHP, MariaDB (PDO).